kubernetes/website/docs/getting-started-guides/windows/index.md

 4. [Future Release] Overlay - VXLAN or IP-in-IP encapsulation using Flannel
 5. [Future Release] Layer-3 Routing with BGP (Calico)

-The selection of which network configuration and topology to deploy depends on the physical network topolgy and a user's ability to configure routes, performance concerns with encapsulation, and requirement to integrate with third-party network plugins.
+The selection of which network configuration and topology to deploy depends on the physical network topology and a user's ability to configure routes, performance concerns with encapsulation, and requirement to integrate with third-party network plugins.

 ## Future CNI Plugins
 An additional two CNI plugins [win-l2bridge (host-gateway) and win-overlay (vxlan)] will be published in a future release.
 These two CNI plugins can either be used directly by WinCNI.exe or with Flannel